How to Buy Property in Australia

 The biggest advantage that new-build property offers is that you are less likely to need government permission to purchase it (see legal issues), however, you will need to get in quick.
 Developers tend to gain FIRB approval in advance so that they can sell a maximum of 50 percent of the scheme to foreigners, which makes purpose-built developments exceedingly popular.

 There is a far greater choice of resale homes, but the obvious disadvantage is the red tape.
 Once you have successfully navigated this, however, you will be in a much better position to add value to your home, as new-builds always command a developer’s premium.
 Resales also tend to have better positions – an important fact as many properties Down Under have views to die for.
 It is possible to buy a plot of land to build your own home, however, you will once again be subject to certain restrictions – the biggest one of which is that you must begin building within 12 months of purchase.
-This can be a tricky thing to commit to, due to gaining planning permission, commissioning architects, and finding a good builder.
+This can be a tricky thing to commit to, due to gaining planning permission, commissioning architects, and finding a good builder, if you find someone who could build you a quality home that will be as sturdy as ww1 airplanes then you have no reason to worry.

 If you are considering buying in a city, then investment potential in Australia is very good.
 Sydney saw a whopping 50 percent price increase in 2000 thanks to the Olympic Games, while the total growth on the east coast between 1997 and 2003 hit an impressive 112 percent.
 Naturally, things have calmed down since then, with Brisbane and Melbourne reporting increases of just three percent last year – and Sydney dropping eight percent since 2003.
 This shouldn’t put investors off, however, as such huge growth simply cannot be sustained.
 On the west coast, Perth is still achieving 15 percent capital growth per annum.